Before your child begins school

 Meet up with other vegans

 There's nothing like having friends who share your interests.
 Children enjoy the chance to meet vegans their own age - and meeting up with like-minded adults is great for parents too.
 What better way to find out where to buy vegan school shoes or swap great birthday cake ideas?
 There are many vegan-friendly children's groups too.
-Try asking around local vegan-friendly networks, in wholefood shops, local magazines, and local online social networks like The Vegan Society's Local and Group Contacts.
+Try asking around local vegan-friendly networks, in wholefood shops, local magazines, and local online social networks.